-- a.
-The displaced baseline technologies are reused outside the project boundary in place of lower emitting technology or in a manner suggesting more usage than would have occurred in the absence of the project. - b.
-The NRB or fossil fuels saved under the project activity are used by non-project users who previously used lower emitting energy sources. - c.
-The project significantly impacts the NRB fraction within an area where other CDM or VER project activities account for NRB fraction in their baseline scenario. - d.
+- f.
+The NRB or fossil fuels saved under the project activity are used by non-project users who previously used lower emitting energy sources. - g.
+The project significantly impacts the NRB fraction within an area where other CDM or VER project activities account for NRB fraction in their baseline scenario. - h.
 The project population compensates for loss of the space heating effect of inefficient technology by adopting some other form of heating or by retaining some use of inefficient technology.